 In my many travels this year I’ve been to four continents.
 I’ve met zillions of producers large and small.
 Their common complaint is not about raising finance.
 Producers pretty much all agree that raising money is, simply put, a series of telephone calls.
 The common complaint is about the dearth of quality commercially viable scripts.
 So many directors and producers I know attend festivals to see if they can find new material.
 So get ready for the impromptu pitch and make sure you know how to sum up your story in a few succinct and clear lines.

 Did you know that a screenwriter can claim the costs of attending a film festival back as expenses?
 That’s right! even the Queen and Her Majesty’s revenue are rooting for you to go to a film festival.
 They want you to spend money getting and staying there.
 Because they know that your job is not only to further your career but also to accelerate the velocity of currency in circulation!
 And remember – attending a film festival is a lot cheaper than some of those expensive yoga retreats I keep hearing about.
 Need help getting set up for tax and all that stuff?
 Ping me an email and I will recommend the Raindance accountant.
 He will set you up fair and square so you can deduct festival expenses.

 Festivals like Raindance have learning and discovery panels, masterclasses and discussions.
 Dah.
 Be there or be Leicester Square, my friend.
-Great learning sessions like Novels to Film, Live!Ammunition!
-Pitching Competition, feminine story models and much more of interest to screenwriters.
+Great learning sessions like A Fireside Chat With Tony Kaye, Live!Ammunition!
+Pitching Competition, Anatomy of a Reel with Gonzalo Maza, and much more of interest to screenwriters.
 PLUS you can get tooled up on the latest development on Virtual reality.
 Check out Raindance Film Festival Events.